nikitavoloboev/data/docs/machine-learning/generative-machine-learning.md

 - [Basic Dreambooth Guide](https://github.com/nitrosocke/dreambooth-training-guide) - Short guide on the process of collecting a dataset and basic dreambooth settings.
 - [People tricking ChatGPT “like watching an Asimov novel come to life”](https://twitter.com/carnage4life/status/1598332648723976193) ([HN](https://news.ycombinator.com/item?id=33832358))
 - [ChatGPT Assistant](https://github.com/pdparchitect/ChatGPT-Assistant) - Extension that enhances your browsing experience on the ChatGPT website, with features like page fetching and more.
+- [ChatGPT for VSCode](https://github.com/mpociot/chatgpt-vscode) - VSCode extension that allows you to use ChatGPT.